 As a low cost centerfire platform, the Model 710 rifle has few equals.
 Equipped with a detachable box magazine, a 3x9 scope and a suggested retail price of \$425, the Model 710 rifle has quickly gained a reputation as an accurate rifle and an outstanding value.
-If the design can be converted for a specialty stag round, then there will be nothing like it in the marketplace.
+If the design can be converted for a high performance slug round, then there will be nothing like it in the marketplace.

 Remington's ammunition group is in the conceptual stages of developing a high performance slug round called the NXS, or New Experimental Slug.
 28 gauge is the largest gauge that means the fewest design changes to the existing Model 710.
-This would therefore be a collaborative effort between Firearms and Ammunition that has some very attractive profit potential.
+This would therefore be a collaborative effort between Firearms and Ammunition that has attractive profit potential.

 The North American Hunting Club reports that there are 13 states that have slug-only laws for hunting big game.
 Within those states there are an estimated 2 million slug hunters.
-A price point slug gun featuring a new high performance slug round, relatively high magazine capacity, inherent Model 710 accuracy and a pre-mounted scope will beat the competition hands down.
-The performance advantages over the competition are:
+A price point slug gun featuring a new high performance slug round, relatively high magazine capacity, inherent Model 710 accuracy and a pre-mounted scope will offer more to the public than anything currently available from the competition.
+The performance advantages of the Model 710 as a slug platform are: